 Content may contain affiliate links.
 When you shop the links, I receive a small commission at no cost to you.
 Thank you for supporting my small business.

-Sherwin Williams Accessible Beige paint color swatch
+Sherwin Williams Accessible Beige paint color swatch.

-It also works beautifully on trim, doors, and kitchen cabinets, making it a very versatile paint color.
-White walls and greige trim have really become popular over the past year and it’s such a beautiful look that’s a fresh, modern take on the traditional white trim and doors that we’re used to.
+White walls and greige trim have really become popular over the past few years and it’s such a beautiful look that’s a fresh, modern take on the traditional white trim and doors that we’re used to.
+If you’re looking to do similar, Accessible Beige is the perfect color to test out this trend.

 Wainscoting in cozy kitchen nook painted Sherwin Williams Accessible Beige with bench seating and chairs around a rounded wood table.